microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

 </table>
 </details>

-## Measuring each qubit in a system one after another
+## Measuring Each Qubit In A System One After Another

 As described in the previous sections, in theory it is possible to measure all the qubits in an $n$-qubit system simultaneously in an orthogonal basis.
 The post-measurement state of the qubits is then exactly one of the $2^n$ possible basis states.

 In practice, this is implemented by measuring all the qubits one after another.
 For example, if one wants to measure a two-qubit system in the computational basis, one can implement this by first measuring the first qubit in the computational basis to obtain $0$ or $1$, and then measuring the second qubit in the computational basis.
 This can result in one of the four possible outcomes: $00, 01, 10, 11$.